Samuel Doe: Capture and murder

-Doe was captured in Monrovia on 9 September 1990 by Prince Johnson, leader of the Independent National Patriotic Front of Liberia (INPFL), a breakaway faction of Taylor's National Patriotic Front of Liberia (|NPFL).
-General Quainoo, the head of ECOMOG, had invited Doe to the ECOMOG headquarters for a meeting and assured him of his safety from the rebels.
+Doe was captured in Monrovia on 9 September 1990 by Prince Johnson, leader of the Independent National Patriotic Front of Liberia (INPFL), a breakaway faction of Taylor's National Patriotic Front of Liberia (NPFL).
+General Arnold Quainoo, the head of ECOMOG, had invited Doe to the ECOMOG headquarters for a meeting and assured him of his safety from the rebels.
 On the morning of 9 September 1990, Doe arrived at a precarious time during an ongoing change in guard duty from the well-armed and better equipped Nigerian team of peacekeepers to the weaker Gambian contingent.

 The Nigerian team had just withdrawn from the scene when Doe's convoy of lightly armed personnel arrived.
 Doe was escorted to General Quainoo's office, where he was formally welcomed while most of his team of aides and guards waited outside.
 Johnson's rebels surprised everyone by suddenly arriving on the scene uninvited and heavily armed, overwhelming and disarming all of Doe's team while encountering no resistance.

 They then started shooting Doe's team individually and later in groups.
 Upon hearing the gunshots from outside, Doe expressed concern to Quainoo, who assured him everything was fine.
 Quainoo later excused himself to check on what was happening outside and was followed by his aide, Captain Coker of the Gambian contingent.
 Both men took cover upon assessing the situation.
-Johnson's men moved indoors, finished off Doe's remaining team, shot him in the leg, and took him captive.
+Johnson's men moved indoors, finished off Doe's remaining team, shot Doe in the leg, and took him captive.

 Doe was taken to Johnson's military base.
 To prove that he was not protected by black magic, Johnson ordered Doe's ears be cut off in his presence.
-Shackles were placed around Doe's legs and something strange was tied around his glans, as can be seen in the recording.
-At the end of the recording, Doe was forced to get up.
+Shackles were placed around Doe's legs and something unknown was tied around his glans, visible in a recording.
+At the end of it, Doe can be seen forced to get up.
 Some of his fingers and toes were amputated, and there were attempts to mutilate his middle finger.
 After 12 hours of torture at Johnson's hands, Doe was murdered.

 His corpse had its head shaved and was exhibited naked in the streets of Monrovia with cigarette burns.
 Doe's body was later exhumed and reburied.
 The spectacle of his torture was video-taped and seen on news reports around the country.
-The video shows Johnson sipping a beer as Doe's ear is cut off.
+The video shows Johnson sitting back in his chair at his desk calm and collected while sipping a can of beer and speaking at times while looking upon the torture of Doe.

 Personal life

 Doe was a Baptist.
-At one time, he was a member of the First Baptist Church in the town of Zwedru in Grand Gedeh County.
+At one time, he was a member of the First Baptist Church in the town of Zwedru in Grand Gedeh County, where he maintained a large farm until he assumed the presidency.
 He changed his church membership to the Providence Baptist Church of Monrovia on 1 December 1985.
 Doe was a passionate football fan, and the Samuel Kanyon Doe Sports Complex bears his name.